lgarzio/zooplankton-tools/README.md

 The toolbox should now be installed to your conda environment.

+You will also need to install the [broxenaxes package](https://github.com/bendichter/brokenaxes) in the zooplankton-tools environment:

+`pip install brokenaxes==0.4.2`

 ## Folders
-- DE Bay microplastics: scripts to analyze and plot zooplankton data for the Delaware Bay microplastics project
+- [DE Bay microplastics](https://github.com/lgarzio/zooplankton-tools/tree/master/DE_Bay_microplastics): scripts to analyze and plot zooplankton data for the Delaware Bay microplastics project